Per Enflo: Hilbert's fifth problem and embeddings

 At Stockholm University, Hans Rådström suggested that Enflo consider Hilbert's fifth problem in the spirit of functional analysis.
 In two years, 1969–1970, Enflo published five papers on Hilbert's fifth problem; these papers are collected in Enflo (1970), along with a short summary.
 Some of the results of these papers are described in Enflo (1976) and in the last chapter of Benyamini and Lindenstrauss.

 Applications in computer science

 Enflo's techniques have found application in computer science.
-Algorithm theorists derive approximation algorithms that embed finite metric spaces into low-dimensional Euclidean spaces with low "distortion" (in Gromov's terminology for the Lipschitz category; c.f.
-Banach–Mazur distance).
+Algorithm theorists derive approximation algorithms that embed finite metric spaces into low-dimensional Euclidean spaces with low "distortion" (in Gromov's terminology for the Lipschitz category; cf. Banach–Mazur distance).
 Low-dimensional problems have lower computational complexity, of course.
 More importantly, if the problems embed well in either the Euclidean plane or the three-dimensional Euclidean space, then geometric algorithms become exceptionally fast.

 However, such embedding techniques have limitations, as shown by Enflo's (1969) theorem: